 The Covered Bonds Regulations 2021 transpose the Covered Bonds Directive into Irish law through the amendment of certain provisions of the ACS Acts.
-These amendments to the ACS Acts will take effect on 8 July 2022 and the Issuer will be required to comply with the provisions of the Covered Bonds Regulations 2021 from that date.
+These amendments to the ACS Acts took effect on the Effective Date.
+Transitional provisions under the Covered Bonds Regulations 2021, implementing equivalent provisions in the Covered Bonds Directive, provide that certain of the amendments to the ACS Acts will not apply in respect of Securities that have been issued before the Effective Date and which meet the criteria for bonds under Regulation 70(3)(a) of the UCITS Regulations.

+The Issuer is required to comply with the provisions of the Covered Bonds Regulations 2021 from the Effective Date.